chronosphereio/calyptia-go-repo-template/README.md

 ## Usage

-1.Use the infra repository [Calyptia Infra](https://github.com/calyptia/infra/blob/master/terraform/github.tf#L134),
-add your new repository with the template set to use `calyptia/go-repo-template`.
+1.Use the infra repository to add your new repository with the template set to use `calyptia/go-repo-template`.

 2.Sign up on [Codecov](https://codecov.io/) and configure [Codecov GitHub Application](https://github.com/apps/codecov)
 for all repositories.

-3.Use the infra repository [Calyptia Infra](https://github.com/calyptia/infra/blob/master/terraform/github.tf#L134),
-add your new repository with the template set to use `calyptia/go-repo-template`.

-4.Replace all occurrences of `calyptia/go-repo-template` to `calyptia/repo_name`
+3.Replace all occurrences of `calyptia/go-repo-template` to `calyptia/repo_name`
 on all files.

-5.Update the following files:
+4.Update the following files:

    -[README.md](README.md)